In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 If you'd like to learn more about answering these questions, then check out our guide on how to answer product strategy questions.

-Case questions are where you’re given a problem situation or case and asked to work through it, showing your thinking and decision-making process and solution or recommendation.
+Case questions are where you’re given a problem situation or case and asked to work through it.
+The goal for you as a PM candidate is to show your thinking and decision-making process and solution or recommendation.

 According to Capital One’s Lia Dean of Business Strategy and Analytics, the company places emphasis on case interviews because it’s an “effective tool to understand how someone would actually solve a business problem in their everyday job.”